Image-Analysis-Hub/LocalZProjector/README.md

 ##### Max of mean.

-The best Z position is determined by looking for the maximum intensity along a Z column averaged in a NxN window of size given by the `Neighbourhood size` parameter.
+The best Z position is determined by looking for the maximum intensity along a Z column averaged in a NxN window of size given by the `Neighborhood size` parameter.

 ##### Max of std

 It works in the same way but uses  a standard deviation filter instead of a mean filter.

 It is suited to detect structure with ridges and strong edges, such as epithelia stained for their membrane (example pictured above).
 Because it is sensitive to contrast, it offers decent robustness against spurious structure with homogenous staining.

 ##### Mean max on grid

-It works as the `Max of mean` except that the values are not calculated for all the pixels of a slice, but only on a sparse grid spaced by N/2 where N is given by the `Neighbourhood size` parameter.
+It works as the `Max of mean` except that the values are not calculated for all the pixels of a slice, but only on a sparse grid spaced by N/2 where N is given by the `Neighborhood size` parameter.
 In between the grid corners, the height-map values are obtained *via* linear interpolation.

 ##### Std max on grid

 The same, but with a standard deviation filter.

-#### Neighbourhood size
+#### Neighborhood size

 Sets the size of the filter configured by the `Method` parameter.
 The size is specified in pixels, regardless of the binning value.

 To start with, take values a bit larger than the structure you want to detect.
 For instance if you are using the `Max of std` method on an epithelium, starts with a size equal to 2 or 3 times the thickness of a membrane.

 #### Z search min & max

 Specifies values in case you want to restrict the search excluding some planes at the bottom or at the top of the stack.

 #### Gaussian pre-filter sigma